 Aaah c’mon now, don't be so dramatic, you’ll be fine.
 Going Outward Bound is about stepping outside your comfort zone and trying new things.
 A summer adventure is the perfect opportunity to unplug yourself from the wider world and give time to what really matters – you and your life – not scrolling through someone else’s.
 We know it can be a tall order asking a bunch of young people to Put.
 The.
 Phone.
 Down. but you’ll get used to it.
 Sure, the odd WhatsApp, Snapchat and Tweet still sneak out during down-time in the evenings but you’ll often be too busy to even check your phone.
 You CAN do it – and you’ll feel way better for it as well.

 4. "I'VE ALREADY DONE NCS/DOFE/PGL ETC."

 You ain’t seen nothing yet!
-An Outward Bound summer adventure will challenge and surprise you in ways you’ve never expected, especially if you’re embarking on one of our more challenging 19-day programmes like the Skills for Life Award.
+An Outward Bound summer adventure will challenge and surprise you in ways you’ve never expected, especially if you’re embarking on one of our more challenging 19-day programmes.
 You’ll become part of something very special, an exclusive club of Outward Bound alumni with your own story to tell; making those all important uni, apprenticeship or job applications stand out from the rest.